chartmogul/chartmogul-go/README.md

 ```

 ## Configuration
+[Deprecation] - `account_token`/`secret_key` combo is deprecated.
+Please use API key for both fields.
+Version 3.x will introduce a breaking change in authentication configuration.
+For more details, please visit: https://dev.chartmogul.com

 First create the `API` struct by passing your account token and secret key, available from the administration section of your ChartMogul account.